formwork-build/sanity-template-formwork/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fformwork-build%2Fsanity-template-formwork&integration-ids=oac_hb2LITYajhRQ0i4QznmKH7gx)

 ### Local setup
-1. Once your site has successfully deployed, Within the Vercel add one extra env variable: `SANITY_STUDIO_PREVIEW_URL="https://your-project.vercel.app/"`
+1. Once your site has successfully deployed, within the Vercel settings add one extra env variable: `SANITY_STUDIO_PREVIEW_URL="https://your-project.vercel.app/"`
-2. Open your new Git repo in Github.
 3. Click Code > Open in Github Desktop
-4. Open up the local Repo in VS Code and run `vercel link` to link the project back to Vercel.
+4. Open up the local repo in VS Code and run `vercel link` to link the project back to Vercel.
 5. Run `vercel env pull .env` to grab your env files.
 Keep it tidy and remove the empty system variables.
 6. Open sanity.config.js and paste in the `projectId` & `vercelUrl`

 ### Next
-1. Run `yarn` from the root.
+1. Run `yarn && yarn dev` from the root.
-2. Run `yarn dev`, you should now be up and running.
+2. You should now be up and running.

-### On-demand Revalidation
+### Sanity
+1. Run `yarn && yarn dev` from the sanity directory.
-1. To set up On-demand Revalidation run `sanity manage` from the studio directory.
+1. To set up On-demand Revalidation run `sanity manage` from the sanity directory.
 Go to API and add a webhoook.
 Call it Revalidation.
 The URl should be https://your-project.vercel.app/api/revalidate.
 We no longer need to use a secret for this file.

 ### Final settings
 1. In the sanity directory run `sanity dataset import production.tar.gz production` to import dummy content.